pendulum-chain/pendulum/README.md

 Pendulum chain by SatoshiPay.

-Node runtime and the pallets it requires.
+Node runtimethat is parachain ready (configured with cumulus).

 🚧 This is a work in progress. 🚧

 Based on Substrate.
-Repository based on [substrate-developer-hub/substrate-node-template](https://github.com/substrate-developer-hub/substrate-node-template).
+Repository based on [Substrate parachain template](https://github.com/substrate-developer-hub/substrate-parachain-template).